 A council house tenancy agreement is a legal document.
 It explains all the rules about living in council housing properties.
-But, different council tenants use different tenancies which grant different rights and responsibilities.
+But, different council tenants use different tenancies granting different rights and responsibilities.

 The introductory tenancy gets offered to new council tenants most often.
-As a rule they last 12 months and function much like a 'trial' period.
+As a rule, they would last 12 months and function much like a 'trial' period.

 Introductory tenancies have some limitations.
-For example tenants with this type of council house tenancy cannot:
+For example tenants with this type of council house tenancy are not allowed to:

 Having a secure tenancy usually means you can live in the property for the rest of your life.
 Providing you do not breach the conditions of the tenancy you can:

-Housing associations or housing co-operatives in Scotland use the Scottish secure tenancy.
+Housing associations or housing co-operatives in Scotland use the Scottish secure tenancy arrangement.
 You are most likely to have this type of tenancy agreement if you rent a council home in Scotland.

 Being a flexible tenant means your tenancy is set for a fixed period.
 As a rule this is for at least 5 years.
 But, in some cases it may get fixed between 2 and 5 years instead.